 is bounded, or it goes to $\infty$.
-In the first case, the coalescent is said to come down from infinity, whereas in the second case, it is said to stay infinite.
-The terminology is best explained by the following results of Schweinsberg \cite{SC01}: For a coalescent which comes down from infinity does so immediately: not only the increasing sequence $(\tau_1^n, n \geq 1)$ is a.s. bounded, and the coalescent started from an infinite number of blocks presents a finite number of blocks at each positive time remains bounded, that is, $\lim_{n \rightarrow\infty} X^n(t) < \infty$ a.s. for $t>0$ (recall we work under the assumption $\Lambda\{1\}=0$).
-For a coalescent which stays infinite however, the increasing sequence of the depths diverges, $\lim_{n \rightarrow\infty} \tau_1^n = \infty$ a.s., and also the number of blocks at each nonnegative time diverges, $\lim_{n \rightarrow\infty} X^n(t) = \infty$ a.s. for $t \ge0$.
+In the first case, the coalescent is said to \textit{come down from infinity}, whereas in the second case, it is said to \textit{stay infinite}.
+These two classes of coalescent enjoy the following properties: A coalescent that comes down from infinity does so immediately: not only the increasing sequence of the depths stays bounded, $\lim_{n \rightarrow\infty} \tau_1^n < \infty$ a.s., but also the number of blocks at each positive time remains bounded, that is, $\lim_{n \rightarrow\infty} X^n(t) < \infty$ a.s. for $t>0$ (recall we work under the assumption $\Lambda\{1\}=0$).
+For a coalescent which stays infinite, however, the increasing sequence of the depths diverges, $\lim_{n \rightarrow\infty} \tau_1^n = \infty$ a.s., and also the number of blocks at each nonnegative time diverges, $\lim_{n \rightarrow\infty} X^n(t) = \infty$ a.s. for $t \ge0$.
 We refer to Pitman \cite{PI99} for the proof of these facts.

 We take the opportunity to point out that, when the increasing sequence $\tau_1^n$ has bounded moments, it automatically also has small uniform exponential moments.
 The following simple argument may be found in Limic \cite{L12}.
 When the coalescent comes down from infinity, the depth $\tau_1:= \lim_{n \rightarrow\infty} \tau_1^n$ of the infinite coalescent satisfies $p:=\mathbb{P} (\tau_1 < 1 )>0$.
 Using the natural coupling of the $n$-coalescents for the first inequality, and a finite induction on $t$ (that uses the same coupling) for the second inequality, we obtain

-The link with the fixation line follows from Lemma \ref{tau-alpha}: the coalescent comes down from infinity when the increasing sequence $(\alpha_1^n, n \geq 1)$ is a.s. bounded, that is when the fixation line reaches $\infty$ in finite time a.s.
-Also, the coalescent stays infinite when the increasing sequence $(\alpha_1^n, n \geq 1)$ goes to $\infty$ a.s., that is when the the fixation line remains finite a.s.
+From Lemma~\ref{tau-alpha} and the discussion above, the coalescent comes down from infinity when the increasing sequence $(\alpha_1^n, n \geq1)$ is a.s. bounded, that is, when the fixation line reaches $\infty$ in finite time a.s.
+Also, the coalescent stays infinite when the increasing sequence $(\alpha_1^n, n \geq1)$ goes to $\infty$ a.s., that is, when the fixation line remains finite for all finite time a.s.

 Last, we mention there is a simple criterion due to Schweinsberg \cite{SC01} that involves the probability measure $\Lambda(dx)$, for discriminating between the two alternatives (coming down from infinity, or staying infinite).
 There are examples of coalescent in both classes.